strongloop/smartprofiling-example-app/README.md

 4. Click the grey box containing the process ID; it will turn blue.
 5. Click **Profile settings (full)**.
 You'll see the Profiler Settings dialog.
 6. In the Profiler Settings dialog, click **Smart**.
-> If you do not see the profiler settings option, then your StrongLoop PM does not
-> support all the options required for Smart Profiling.
-> Ensure you have the correct version and the necessary license, and have pushed the license to PM.
+ * If you do not see the Smart Profile settings option, ensure you are running PM on Linux, have the correct version of PM, the necessary license, and have pushed the license to PM.
-Enter the following values: `Event Loop Execution Threshold` - 100 and `Max Samples` - keep the default, 10.
+7. Enter the following values: `Event Loop Execution Threshold` - 50 and `Max Samples` - keep the default, 10.
-7. Click **OK**.
+8. Click **OK**.

 > In the demo application you'll see that the graph does not significantly
 > change.
-This is because of the decreased overhead of using smart profiling.
+This is because of the decreased overhead of using Smart Profiling
+> versus standard (full) profiling.

 After a few minutes, increase the timeout in the demo app to 100.
 This will cause the demo app to start exceeding the smart profiler timeout.
 After a few seconds, Arc will automatically stop the profiler.
 This is because the "Max Cycles" would have been exceeded.

-You can view the CPU profiles by clicking them on in the menu on the left side of the profiler.
+To view CPU profiles, click on them in the list on the left side of the page.

 There are two Smart Profiling settings:
 * **Timeout** - Minimum time the process which is being profiled needs to